Twinklebear/ChameleonRT/README.md

 The San Miguel,
 Sponza and Rungholt models shown below are from Morgan McGuire's [Computer Graphics Data Archive](https://casual-effects.com/data/).

+Binaries built for each platform with support for all rendering backends available on that platform can be downloaded from the latest [Actions](https://github.com/Twinklebear/ChameleonRT/actions).
+On Linux set the `LD_LIBRARY_PATH` to include the directory where you extract the application, on macOS do the same for `DYLD_LIBRARY_PATH`.
+On macOS you may need to do some tweaking/security allowances to get the application to run.
+Only x86 binaries are provided for macOS at the moment.

 [![San Miguel, Sponza and Rungholt](https://i.imgur.com/tKZYjzn.jpg)](https://i.imgur.com/pVhQK3j.jpg)

 ## Controls